CryptoSignal/Crypto-Signal/docs/config.md

 # 9) Advanced Settings
   ## `start_worker_interval`
-  The settings start_worker_interval allow to define the number of the seconds between each start of a worker (use of multi processing to manage chunk of pairs).
+  `start_worker_interval` allows to define the number of the seconds between each start of a worker (use of multi processing to manage chunk of pairs).
-  It's usefull to manage time between request to exchange servers.
+  It's usefull to manage time between requests to exchange servers.
   ```yml
   settings:
     [...]